- President, Federal Reserve Bank of Richmond, 2018–

 Barkin has served on the executive committee of Metro Atlanta’s Chamber of Commerce, the Atlanta Committee for Progress, the Commerce Club and the Emory University Board of Trustees.
 He has also served in leadership roles with other civic and community organizations, including the Woodruff Arts Center and the Carter Center Board of Councilors.

-Written by the Federal Reserve Bank of Richmond.
+Written by the Federal Reserve Bank of Richmond and updated September 13, 2021.
 See disclaimer.